Privacy Policy

 5.1.5.)
 Demographic characteristics in Google Analytics

 This website uses the “demographic characteristics” function of Google Analytics.
 This enables reports to be created that contain information about the age, gender and interests of site visitors.
-This data comes from interest-based advertising from Google as well as visitor data from third parties.
-This data cannot be assigned to a specific person.
-You can deactivate this function at any time via the ad settings in your Google account or generally prohibit the collection of your data by Google Analytics as described in the “Objection to data collection” section.
+This data comes from interest-based advertising from Google as well as visitor data from third parties and cannot be assigned to a specific person.

 5.1.6.)
 Storage period